 There’s also additional start-up finance support if you need it, including:

-- Low interest start-up loans of up to £7,500, offered through the Start Up Loans Company
+- Low interest personal loans for business purposes between £500 to £25,000 per co-founder, offered through the Start Up Loans Company

 - Small start-up business grants in special circumstances